CYBER SALE! ➔

 3. Bubbles are a great tool for joint attention and teaching cause and effect.
 Withhold the bubbles or the wand until the student gives you joint attention.

 Bubbles can be used as a play-based therapy tool to target all sorts of verbs, language skills, and articulation/phonology.
 It can be tough to remember all the targets to hit in a mixed group.
 That’s why I created cheat sheets to help SLPs.
 You focus on the therapy with the students rather than worrying about the targets you are going to use in the session.
 Need toy companion cheat sheets?
-Grab my toy companion cheat sheets designed for Pre-K thru 2nd grade for 14 of your students favorite toys.
+Grab my toy companion cheat sheets designed for Pre-K thru 2nd grade for 45 of your students favorite toys and games.

 Using Bubbles in Speech Therapy with Older Children

 Bubbles can be used with your upper elementary and middle school/high school students as a STEM project or science experiment.
 You can have your students make DIY bubble wands.
-They can make predictions about which “wand” will make the best bubbles.
-Check out this post from Natalie Snyders for more details.
+They can predict which “wand” will make the best bubbles with these ideas by Natalie Snyders SLP.

 Do you have a fun way to engage your students with bubbles in speech therapy?
-Share in the comments, tag me on instagram @thedabblingspeechie, or email me at feliceclark@thedabblingspeechie.com.
+Share in the comments, tag me on instagram @thedabblingspeechie